gedeschaines/IK_Solver/Blender/README.txt

 is controlled by animation keyframe buttons in a Timeline editor panel.
-The frame count from 0 to 500 as the target moves from its initial to final position along the target path represents 40 seconds at 12.5 FPS; which corresponds to a target vecocity of 0.2 units/seconds (8 units traversed in 40 seconds).
+The frame count from 0 to 500 as the target moves from its initial to final position along the target path represents 40 seconds at 12.5 FPS; which corresponds to a target velocity of 0.2 units/seconds (8 units traversed in 40 seconds).

 The ./FourLink3D_BGE/scripts/timeText.py script is run once while in Blender Render mode to register a handler for animating frame time text in the 3D viewport.